AnanasJI/ads_dashing_thru_my_sanity/README.md

 Scripts assume that there are no repeat tweets recorded in the data or across all the datasets.

-Then run the (sentiment_analysis.py) script that should output a processed data csv file into the data directory.
+Then run the (sentiment_analysis.py) script from inside the data directory (otherwise it will not work).
+This should output a processed data csv file into the data directory.

 That processed file in the data directory is what should be used by the (dashboard.py) script.
 It will be named ("processed\_" + original_filename.csv).